Church of the Creator (New Age movement): History

 The organization was founded as a church association in 1969 by Grace Marama Uri (1932-2006) and her husband James Germain Uri.
 It was chartered as Grace House Prayer Ministry, Inc. on July 14, 1975.
 The name of the corporation was changed in 1976, restructured in 1977, and now operates as the TE-TA-MA Truth Foundation-Family Of URI, Inc., a California nonprofit public-benefit corporation.
 The Foundation, within public ministries, anchored through use, the name "Church of the Creator" first conceived in 1974.
 The Foundation registered the name Church of the Creator in Oregon in 1982.

 Tenets, principles and practices

-The church is described in a dictionary of new religious movements as having a "synthesis of New Age thought, Christianity, and Jewish mystical ideas, such as kabbalah and gemiatry.
+The church is described in a dictionary of new religious movements as having a "synthesis of New Age thought, Christianity, and Jewish mystical ideas, such as kabbalah and gematria.
 Particular emphasis is given to the archangel Michael and high priest Melchizedek" and the goal of the church is unification of mankind "with the highest truth and justice for all".